MLA Formats for Different Sources

 Author's Last Name, First Name.
 "Title of Document."
-Description of document (e.g. flyer, leaflet, memo or handout).
+Date of document.
 Organization associated with document.
-City of production/distribution.
-Date of document.
-(If no date listed, enter: n.d.)
-Medium.
+Description of document (e.g., flyer, leaflet, memo or handout).

 Note: If any of the above information is not given, leave the information out.

 Jackson, Boris.
 "Security Policy."
+Brookfield State College, MN.
 Memo to college faculty.
-Brookfield State College.
-Brookfield, MN. n.d.
-Print.

 Class handout quoting another source

-Author of quoted source.
+Last Name of Author of quoted source, First Name.
 "Title of work from a published collection. (e.g. poem or article)."
-Title of Publication. (book or periodical).
+Title of Publication (book or periodical).
 "Title of Handout."
+Title of course, (Name of instructor,) Date of handout, Name of school.
 Handout.
-Title of course.
-(Name of instructor.)
-Name of school.
-Date of handout.

 Note: If any of the above information is not given, leave the information out.

 Aldiss, Brian.
 "Flight 063."
 Icarus Poems: A Selective Arachniography.
+Composition, Literature and Critical Thinking: English 110, Professor Jeff Westfall, Feb.
+2006, Skyline College.
 Handout.
-Composition, Literature and Critical Thinking: English 110.
-(Professor Jeff Westfall.)
-Skyline College.
-Feb.
-2006.
-Print.